nus-cs2103-AY2324S2/ip/docs/README.md

 your tasks much faster.

 ## Adding todos: `todo`
-Adds a todo to the list with a priority ranging from 0 to 5.
+Adds a todo task to the list with a priority ranging from 0 to 5.
 If no priority is specified, a default value of 3 is given.

 Format: `todo <task details> [/priority <value>]`